Connecting the Boston University campus

 - Reconfigure additional streets for better bicycle access.
 For example, make Bay State Road into a two-way bicycle boulevard (allowing local access, but designed to discourage through motor vehicle travel).

 - Link the two ends of the campus with a pathway that goes under the BU Bridge embankment and the Turnpike.
 There are already underpasses here.
-The only remaining challenges are to construct a few hundred feet of pathway, and an overpass or tunnel at the two-track Boston-Worcester rail line which parallels the Turnpike.
+The only serious engineering challenge is to construct an overpass or tunnel at Boston-Worcester rail line which parallels the Turnpike.

-- Connect this pathway across the Charles River using the unused half of the railroad bridge which runs under the BU Bridge.
+- Connect this pathway across the Charles River using the unused half of the Grand Junction railroad bridge which runs under the BU Bridge.

 The locations are shown on this map.
 You may click on it to enlarge it and get a clearer view.